RuyiLi/BlockOJ/README.md

 Here's the tl;dr version.
 - AWS EC2
-- Postgresql
+- PostgreSQL
 - NodeJS
 - Express
+- C
+- Pug
+- SASS
-- SaSS/Pug
+- JavaScript

-- ...and last but not least, our beloved trio, HTML/CSS/JavaScript
+*We used a link shortener for our "Try it out" link because DevPost doesn't like URLs with ports.*